steveloughran/cloudstore/README.md

    That said, we try to make the core storediag command work with older versions, even while some of the other commands fail.

-*Author*: Steve Loughran, Hadoop Committer.
+*Author*: Steve Loughran, Hadoop Committer, plus anyone else who has debugging needs

 ## Features